mercadopago/devsite-docs/guides/magento-two/previous-requirements.en.md

 To use the Mercado Pago integration with Magento 2 in your store, you must meet the requirements detailed below.

+> WARNING
+>
+> Keep your plugin updated so you don't lose sales
+>
+> In October 2022, versions of the Mercado Pago Plugin prior to 4.5.0 will be discontinued and will stop working.
+Além disso, in April 2022, the credit cards banners will apply international changes in transactions. <b>Keep your store always updated with the most recent version.</b>

 | Requirement | Description |
 | --- | --- |
 | Magento Version | 2.x |